microsoft/MixedRealityToolkit-Unity/Roadmap.md

 ## September 2018 - First Release

-The September 2018 (2018.9.0.0) release marks the first official release of MRTK vNext.
+The September 2018 (2018.9.0.0) release marks the first official release of MRTK vNext and will support the same platforms as the Beta.
 With this release, the Mixed Reality Toolkit will replace the HoloToolkit, which will be transitioned into sustained engineering mode.

 The theme(s) for the 2018.9.0.0 release are